tecton-ai/tecton-http-client-python/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-NOTE: This repo is only for feature requests for the python tecton-client specifically.
-For feature requests for Tecton in general, please follow the instructions in the [Tecton Docs](https://docs.tecton.ai/creating-a-tecton-support-ticket)
+NOTE: This repo is only for issues with the python tecton-client specifically.
+For better support, we recommend following the instructions outlined in our [support documentation](https://docs.tecton.ai/creating-a-tecton-support-ticket).
+This will ensure that your feature request is properly addressed by our support team.
 -->

 ### Please describe your feature request: